abpframework/abp/docs/en/UI/Angular/Page-Component.md

 # Page Component

-ABP provides a component that wraps your content with some built-in components to recude the amount of code you need to write.
+ABP provides a component that wraps your content with some built-in components to reduce the amount of code you need to write.

-If the template of a component looks like as follows, you can utilize the `abp-page` components.
+If the template of a component looks as follows, you can utilize the `abp-page` component.

 E.g.